x4e/Blog/006-Mixed-Boolean-Arithmetic/index.md

 By simply swapping them around we get another perspective:
 $$ x \lor y \equiv \lnot (\lnot x \land \lnot y) $$

-We can very easily use this substitution to obscure code, however it is not paticularly good -- it is very repetive and patterns emerge very clearly.
+We can very easily use this substitution to obscure code, however it is not particularly good -- it is very repetitive and patterns emerge very clearly.

 To increase the diversity of the substitution, we can create our own and mix them together.
 Let's consider the purpose of an XOR operation (operating on a single bit).
 An XOR operation will return true if the two inputs are not equal to each other.